moorepants/eme185/content/pages/reports.rst

    Use this section to show a more detailed view of the identified needs.
 It is important that you sponsor see that you've understood their needs.
 Note that you may also have discovered needs that your sponsor didn't explicitly describe, so use this opportunity to share those with your sponsor.
+Make use of ranked needs tables to document all of your needs.
+The large superset of needs should likely go in the appendices.
 Refined target specifications
    List as many design specifications as you can at this time including such aspects as capacities, speeds, size, weight, cost, etc. as well as any other specific and/or general requirements and specifications for your design.
+You should indicate which needs correspond to the specifications.
+Make use of the relevant tables in Chapter 6 of the book to present this information.
+   You should include any relevant engineering codes and standards that will have bearing on your specifications.
 External concepts and existing solutions
    It should be clear that you've "done your homework", i.e. searched for existing solutions and used them to help develop your specifications and